 Championing and cultivating the intellectual expertise at the heart of the profession of General Practice

 Because EXCELLENT General Practice needs not only gold standard evidence, but also GOLD STANDARD WISDOM so as to deliver the highest standards of person-centred healthcare.

 Three things you need to know about the GP Scholarship programme

 WHAT WE'RE DOING: producing a set of resources to champion & cultivate GP Scholarship.
 Which includes: a Shining a Light resource pack (helping us all to champion scholarship), the Skills Academy (helping us all to cultivate the skills of scholarship), and support for Collective Wisdom (mentoring of individuals and building Communities of Action)

-- HOW YOU CAN GET INVOLVED: join us in shaping at our workshop at RCGP conference in October (session A3) or by contacting Joanne Reeve, GP Scholarship lead.
+- HOW YOU CAN GET INVOLVED: by contacting Joanne Reeve, GP Scholarship lead.
 You can also follow us on Twitter for regular updates.

 Why do we need the Wise GP programme?